BYFarag/Education_Inequality/README.md

 Missing values were imputed or removed as appropriate.
 Inaddtion to removal columns were renamed according to best practices.
 Finally, we created 2 CVS files called clean_train & clean_test.
 These two files will be used in the analysis in the project & can be found the the repository

+# Analysis:
+The file doing the analysis is called
+"Bayan Farag Analysis - DATA 3320 Education.ipynb"

+In order to analyze the data and create meaningful plots, specific steps were taken, this included: breaking the problems into smaller subproblems, plotting these subproblems, and leveraging ordinary least squares regression to determine the influential independent variables affecting the dependent variable, "average_act".
+Additionally, we built a model with a regression line to examine specific independent variables and created a Heat Map to gain comprehensive insights from the dataset.

+These steps enabled us to uncover compelling findings, facilitating accurate predictions and culminating in well-grounded conclusions.